 Did you think you were going to be the beneficiary of a loved one’s Connecticut estate and have recently discovered that the will submitted to probate did not contain what you expected?
 While many people can be frustrated or disappointed with the outcome of a loved one’s estate, this does not always prompt a valid will contest.
 As a Connecticut will contest lawyer might inform you, you need to have standing to move forward with a claim like this and have legal grounds on which to allege the will should be contested.
 Note that the rules related to how a will must be created and executed in order to be valid are found in C.G.S. § 45a-250 and 45a-251.

-Understanding Will Contests
+Understanding Will Contests in Connecticut

-Even the most carefully planned wills can be disputed in court by the beneficiaries who become aware of the will’s existence after the decedent passes away.
+In Connecticut, even the most carefully planned wills can be disputed in court by the beneficiaries who become aware of the will’s existence after the decedent passes away.
 In some cases, disputes can be resolved by working out an agreement between heirs but in other cases this might require a trip to court with the support of a Connecticut will contest lawyer.

-Grounds for Challenging a Will
+Grounds for Challenging a Will in Connecticut

 Simply being disappointed with the verbiage inside the will does not render it invalid.
 There are, however, numerous grounds for challenging the validity of a trust or a will.
 These include:

 - Undue influence, meaning that the will was made under duress or force.